DaviisDev/tgcrypto/README.md

 # TgCrypto

-> [!NOTE]
-> The project is no longer maintained or supported.
-Thanks for appreciating it.

-> [!NOTE]
-> The implementations of the algorithms presented in this repository are to be considered for educational purposes only.

 > Fast and Portable Cryptography Extension Library for Pyrogram

 **TgCrypto** is a Cryptography Library written in C as a Python extension.
 It is designed to be portable, fast, easy to install and use.
-TgCrypto is intended for [Pyrogram](https://github.com/pyrogram/pyrogram) and implements the cryptographic algorithms Telegram requires, namely:
+TgCrypto is intended for [Hydrogram](https://github.com/hydrogram/hydrogram) and implements the cryptographic algorithms Telegram requires, namely:

 - **`AES-256-IGE`** - used in [MTProto v2.0](https://core.telegram.org/mtproto).